 Umbrella Company is a term that comes up time and time again when people in the UK refer to TCP Solutions.
 Although we bear many similarities to an umbrella company and many of the services we offer are the same, we are not technically called an “umbrella company”.
 This paper discussed what exactly an umbrella company is and you can now find out what the similarities are between what they do and what we do, as well as the differences.

-TCP is technically not an umbrella company, however we do have many similarities.
+TCP is technically not an umbrella company, however we do have many similarities as we provide Umbrella Services.
 We are more of a ‘professional employment’ agent than an invoicing facility that often umbrella companies are seen to be.
 Many umbrella companies act as a billing agent that sits between the client or recruiter and the candidate.
 The candidate would invoice the umbrella company for days worked and receive payment as gross amount.
 The umbrella company would then deduct the taxes and National Insurance on behalf of the candidate/contractor.
 As previously discussed many umbrella companies employ the candidate/contractor meaning they will have access to many benefits usually associated with permanent employment such as, statutory sick pay, holiday pay and statutory maternity pay.
 This service is also offered by TCP Solutions and would therefore be the reason as to why TCP and other umbrella companies are similar.

 As mentioned earlier in this article umbrella companies also offer the opportunity for individuals to become a limited company contractor, whereby a lower salary can be declared with various expenses being used to reduce taxable income.
 You may not be the sole owner of this limited company but you would be a director and therefore able to have more autonomy over your pay and conditions.
 TCP are also able to work with limited companies however we ensure that there is no breach of IR35 – in some instance whereby a Limited Company is set up solely for the purpose of a specific contract there are breaches of IR35, most commonly ‘concealed employment’ and TCP Solutions cannot and do not operate in a non-compliant manner.